mithril-security/blindai/docs/docs/tutorials/api/coming_soon.md

 # BlindAI API roadmap
 _________________________________

+We're planning to make a number of open-source model easily accessible with privacy guarantees.

-## Whisper
+## ✔️ Whisper
 _______________________

 Whisper is an open-source automatic speech recognition (ASR) system trained on 680,000 hours of multilingual and multitask supervised data collected from the web.

 You can go check out our [Quick tour](../../getting-started/quick-tour.ipynb) tutorial to see how to already use Whisper with BlindAI API.

-## OpenChatKit
+## ⌛ OpenChatKit
 ______________________

 OpenChatKit provides a powerful, open-source base to create both specialized and general purpose chatbots for various applications.

 *Coming soon*

-## Any request?
+## ❓ Any request?
 ________________________

-If you have any request for a specific model, contact us on Discord!
+If you have any request for a specific open-source model, contact us on [Discord](https://discord.com/invite/TxEHagpWd4)!